riyannode/Paylabs/README.md

 Users ask a question, connect a PayLabs payment wallet, run an x402-paid AI search, and get an AI answer — where the creators behind the sources used in that answer automatically receive USDC payouts.

+## What PayLabs Does

+**For users:** AI-powered source discovery.
+Ask a question, get answers backed by real sources from across the RSShub, with full transparency on what was searched, which sources were used, and what it cost.

+**For creators:** Automatic monetization.
+Register your GitHub repos, blogs, or domains as sources.
+When PayLabs uses your content in an answer, you get paid in USDC — no manual invoicing, no chasing payments.

 **Live Stats & Traction:**
 ------
 - **Live Production:** [https://paylabs.vercel.app/](https://paylabs.vercel.app/)